Room 313

 “With tax it comes to $6.66”

-Little girl lost, trying to hide
+With little girl lost, trying to hide

 Every street corner a symphony of LOUD

-Concrete dreams of the restless crowd
+Disturbing dreams of a restless crowd

-She would conduct her own séance.
+Sarah would conduct her own séance.

-Spirits bound by chains unseen,
+O!
+Spirit bound by chains unseen,

 In the realms where shadows glean,

-I call upon the ancient light,
+I call upon this ancient rite,

 To grant you freedom from the night.